Nuand/bladeRF-fsk/matlab/README.txt

 This set of MATLAB model files will generate/receive binary CPFSK baseband waveforms.
 Only models the physical layer portion of the modem, does not include link layer.
-Works on both MATLAB and GNU Octave.
+Works on both MATLAB and GNU Octave, however it may not be fully tested in MATLAB.

 Run fsk.m to simulate the FSK modem
 - Set use_file=1 to write/read IQ samples to/from a file so they can be